Nash County, North Carolina: Economy

-As of 2023, over 40 percent of the county's area is cultivated farmland.
+As of 2023, over 40% of the county's area is cultivated farmland.
 Its top agricultural products are poultry, eggs, tobacco, and sweet potatoes.
 Nash is one of the top sweet potato-producing counties in the state.

+Education

+Nash County Public Schools has 25 schools, including Nash Central High School, Northern Nash High School, Rocky Mount High School, and Southern Nash High School.